UKLA LiteraCy school of the year 2016-2017

 We enjoyed a fantastic celebration day, even more so because it coincided with our school being at the Horfield site for 60 years.
 As usual, the children were amazing, singing their hearts out to parents and press/television crews and then, with great excitement, releasing a balloon into the sky.
 Each pupil had a balloon with a label tied to it with an extract from their favourite book asking the finder to get back in touch with the school to let us know where they found the balloon.
 Emails came flooding back into school over the next few days, with the wind obviously favouring a northerly direction as we had lots of replies from people around the Oxford area.

-Even though it is now a new school year, we are still reading the new books released from the UKLA and will continue to enrich all parts of our curriculum with the inspirational books.
+Each year, we continue to read the new books released from the UKLA , which will enrich all parts of our curriculum with the inspirational books.

-We wish the future nominated schools the best of luck for 2017/2018!
+We wish the future nominated schools the best of luck for future years!

 For more information and visit the UKLA's website, please click on the link below:

-Until we start reading new books and creating new work, please have a look below at the type of work which was produced for our award winning year.
+Please have a look below at the type of work which was produced for our award-winning year.

 I am Henry Finch